VCoder1234/docs/docs/packager/embedding.md

 Depending on the environment you used, where you stored the project, and what you named it, the `src` attribute will vary.

- - If you used "Plain HTML", it's just the path to the HTML file.
- - If you used "Zip", it's the path to the file `index.html` contained within the extracted zip.

 If you have controls enabled, add 48 to the value of `height` to avoid the stage getting shrunk.